Lucia's Blog: 2022-09-11

 “For so an entrance will be supplied to you abundantly into the everlasting kingdom of our Lord and Savior Jesus Christ.”
 (2 Pet.
 1:10-11)

-The phrase “for so” carries the meaning “as a result of.”
+The phrase “for so” means “as a result of.”
 You see, the diligent faithfulness of these Christians would result in their being given a home in Heaven.

 Someone might ask,